 A robot is a combination of hardware and software.
 One has to give equal importance to both these aspects.
 The hardware is just the skeleton of the system; it’s the program that has to give the flesh and blood.
-The reason for my interest robots was the amazing integration it provided between the various fields of Engineering.
+The reason for my interest in robots is the amazing integration it provided between the various fields of Engineering.
 Knowledge of one stream of engineering alone is not sufficient to build robots.

 Introduction to the concept of line follower:

-For those of you don’t already know, Line Follower type robots are those that are capable of following a line (black or white) as long as there is no discontinuity in the track.
+For those of you who don’t already know, Line Follower type robots are those that are capable of following a line (black or white) as long as there is no discontinuity in the track.
 These robots have sensors on them to sense the line.
 They make proper direction changes according to the data acquired from the line sensors.

 The nature of the line could be linear with abrupt, acute, right or obtuse angled turns.
 Or it could be a non-linear track which has ‘T’ and ‘+’ junctions.
 A non linear track may be difficult to tackle as the junctions are all decision points.
 This post will only deal with the prospect of building a line follower robot.
 I will follow up this post with another one to handle the programming and logic analysis.